sdrshn/ExpressEdit/README.md

 # ExpressEdit
-     ExpressEdit is an integrated Theme Creation CMS<br>
-	Copyright (c) 2018  Brian Hayes expressedit.org<br>
+     ExpressEdit is an integrated Theme Creation CMS Copyright (c) 2018  Brian Hayes expressedit.org
-     Under the terms of the GNU General Public License<br>
+     Under the terms of the GNU General Public License
-     See the file LICENSE.txt for details. <br>
+     See the file LICENSE.txt for details.

-     See installation.txt  for the installation proceedure<br>
+     See installation.txt  for the installation proceedure

-     Demo video page being updated..<br>
+     Demo video page being updated..

-     www.bmtacupuncture.com<br>
-     imaginetheland.com<br>
-     these are built on the core system and will be undergoing updating with new features and styling<br>

 This CMS platform is designed to further incorporate other open source projects<br>
 Project suggestions welcome.<br>